 In the absence of oxygen, the selective catalytic reduction (SCR) of NO2 with propylene at low temperature results in the complete reduction of NO2 to N2 and O2 in nanocrystalline NaY zeolite with a particle size of 80±30 nm (Chapter 5).
 It is revealed that silanol groups and EFAL sites on the external surface of nanocrystalline NaY provide additional adsorption sites for propylene and NO2.
 EFAL species are found to be important for SCR reactions.
 This is further supported by the studies using nanocrystalline NaY with a particle size of 23 nm as a deNOx catalyst with propylene (Chapter 6) and urea (Chapter 7) as reducing reagents.
 In the presence of an excess amount of oxygen, nanocrystalline NaY appears to be a better SCR catalyst than commercial NaY.
 Silanol groups and EFAL species are found to be responsible for the better performance of nanocrystalline NaY relative to commercial NaY zeolite.
 Thus the increased external surface of nanocrystalline zeolites can be utilized as a reactive surface with unique active sites for catalysis.

 Copyright 2005 Gonghu Li

 Li, Gonghu.
-"FT-IR studies of zeolite materials: characterization and environmental applications." dissertation, University of Iowa, 2005.
+"FT-IR studies of zeolite materials: characterization and environmental applications."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2005.